 I left early that morning to avoid the mid-day heat.
-In spite of a crystal clear sky, wind advisories were in place through the Palm Desert pass which only added to my predisposed anxiety.
+In spite of a crystal clear sky, wind advisories were in place through the Palm Desert pass, which only added to my predisposed anxiety.
 Just two hours outside of Los Angeles—the highway narrows from five lanes to two— I knew I had entered a nomadic landscape where radio and cell signals cease to exist.
 Abandoned to the silent inhabitants of this bleak and inhospitable wilderness, I was resigned to my fate.
 It was just me, the highway, and a few trucks.
 I set the cruise control, turned on my iPod, and reluctantly settled in to pilot the course.

-While this energy was navigating the car and the car was propelling me—having turned over the controls to that of a passenger— I was freed up to glance out both side windows, and begun viewing my surroundings through a different lens.
-As if sight and sound went from analogue to digital, the mountain scape took on hues of deep periwinkle, streaked with green and burnt sienna under a turquoise sky.
+While this energy was navigating the car and the car was propelling me—having turned over the controls to that of a passenger— I was freed up to glance out both side windows and began viewing my surroundings through a different lens.
+As if sight and sound went from analog to digital, the mountainscape took on hues of deep periwinkle, streaked with green and burnt sienna under a turquoise sky.
 Even tumbleweeds and Brita bushes seemly bowed and danced in harmony with this loving, magnanimous force.
 Wow!
 I exclaimed.
 This is beautiful… I then checked the temperature gauge.
 The outside temperature was a perfect 75 degrees and remained so for the duration.
 I couldn’t have ordered a more spectacular day.
 The music I was playing now resonated deep, rich pear-shaped tones that were no longer echoing through the speakers, but were acoustically vibrating through me.
-I had become the conduit of this energy, and “It” was me, humming along to that one song which stayed pulsating within me for the entire ride.
+I had become the conduit of this energy, and “It” was me, humming along to that one song that stayed pulsating within me for the entire ride.
 As I rounded the turnabout of my exit, I felt this energy’s momentum wave me on.
 Thank you, my thoughts whispered back, thank you for being here with me.